Using aerial photography to explore how the Scottish landscape is used, perceived and valued.

 Richard Cross

-With a background in documentary photography, I started photographing landscapes as a way to engage with the natural environment.
-Using a drone to shift perspective, these images are part of an ongoing project exploring stories hidden within Scottish landscapes.
+I started photographing the landscape as a way to engage with the natural environment.
+Using a drone to shift perspective, these images are part of an ongoing project exploring how we see, use and value the Scottish landscape.